 Post-Secondary students have a responsibility to:

-- Self identify or disclose their disability to the designated office for disability services.
+- Self identify or disclose their disability to the Disability Resource Center for disability services.

-- Obtain assessment and test results and provide them to that office.
+- Obtain assessment and test results and provide them to the DRC.

 - Act as independent adults